 Tillmann, P., Sargent, Z..
 (2016).
 “Last Planner & Bim Integration: Lessons From a Continuous Improvement Effort.”
 Proc.
 24th Ann.
 Conf. of the Int’l.
 Group for Lean Construction, Boston, U.S, sect.6 pp. 113-122.

 Motivated by his desires to learn about Building & Construction, Nilay Singhal completed his Bachelor’s in Civil Engineering from Birla Institute of Technology in 2015.
 With a zeal to discover hiding relationship between Information Technology and Construction Industry, he worked as a Project Engineer in a leading IT multinational in India for a year.
 Currently he is pursuing his MBA in Construction Project Management (MBA-CPM) from Royal Institute of Chartered Surveyors- School of Built Environment, Amity University, NOIDA, India.
-Nilay is an active member at IBIMA and he likes to write articles on issues which benefit national interests and learn about various cultures by traveling around.
+Nilay is a member at IBIMA and he likes to write articles on issues which benefit national interests and learn about various cultures by traveling around.